AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/data-connection-customer-profiles-not-exported.md

     "error_code": "403003" } } }
     ```

-1. Go to the Commerce Services Connector page in the Admin and ensure that the sandbox/production keys specified are correctly configured.
-Also confirm that the Commerce account sandbox/production settings match those shown in the Commerce Services Connector.
+1. Go to the *[!UICONTROL Commerce Services Connector]* page in the Admin and ensure that the [!UICONTROL sandbox/production] keys specified are correctly configured.
+Also, confirm that the Commerce account [!UICONTROL sandbox/production] settings match those shown in the [!UICONTROL Commerce Services Connector].
 Learn [more](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas#apikey).

 ### Check if the Service ID is in the allowlist and confirm with Adobe Commerce support

-1. Verify that the Commerce Services Connector `serviceId` appears in allowlist in Adobe Commerce.
+1. Verify that the [!UICONTROL Commerce Services Connector] `serviceId` appears in allowlist in Adobe Commerce.
-1. Contact [Adobe Commerce support](https://support.magento.com/hc/en-us) to confirm the allowlist status.
+1. Contact [Adobe Commerce support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) to confirm the allowlist status.

 ## Related reading

-See the [Data Connection](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) extension in the user guide.
+See the [[!DNL Data Connection]](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/data-connection/overview) extension in the Commerce Services user guide.